 So why should you choose LED lighting when those final incandescent bulbs leave the shelves?

 For a start, they are very efficient.
-LEDs use up to 90% of their electrical energy as light and only lose around 10% as heat.
+LED light bulbs use up to 90% of their electrical energy as light and only lose around 10% as heat.
 Compare this to incandescent bulbs, which waste a massive 80% on heat.
 Lower energy consumption results in greatly reduced electricity bills.

 Everybody is becoming more aware of their carbon footprint and an increasing number of people want to do something about it.
-By using LEDs, you can significantly cut down your energy consumption.
+By using LED light bulbs, you can significantly cut down your energy consumption.
 This in turn burns fewer fossil fuels, reducing the level of greenhouse gasses in the atmosphere.
-LED bulbs, unlike fluorescent bulbs, do not contain mercury or any other toxic chemicals, nor do they produce any UV radiation.
+LED light bulbs, unlike fluorescent bulbs, do not contain mercury or any other toxic chemicals, nor do they produce any UV radiation.

 It is only a matter of time before other countries follow those who have already made the commitment to addressing the issue of carbon emissions.
 Make your contribution to the cause by embracing LED lights – you won’t regret it!